 Runtime: Approximately 80 minutes.

 A hard-hitting, sentimental and funny play about dying — based on a mostly true story.

-A talkback with special guests will follow most performances, stay tuned for talkback schedule!
+A talkback with special guests will follow most performances, talkback schedule listed below!

 All tickets: $25 + $3 facility fee = $28